 6. Measure Success

 The post-launch analysis is a critical product development stage, especially when working on a new product concept.
 You want to monitor the product’s reach and overall market success.
+Some produce development tools have this built in!
+Or, you’ll probably want a dedicated intelligence suite.

 Use product-related KPIs to monitor impressions, conversion rates, bounce rates, and other valuable metrics.
 This data will help you fine-tune your marketing strategy for the product moving forward.